Reshape & Contour

 Other factors will also directly impact the cost of rhinoplasty.
 Some of the upfront costs that will be included in the pricing at Dr. Torgerson’s Toronto Plastic Surgery Centre are anaesthesia fees, nurses’ fees, use of the facility on the day, which includes medications and all surgical supplies.
 The quoted rhinoplasty price also includes all appointments with the facial plastic surgeon, including pre-operative consent signing appointments and post-operative follow up appointments for 1 year post-surgery.
 Other out-of-pocket costs may be necessary prescription drugs, such as antibiotics or pain killers if there is no coverage provided through an insurance drug plan.
 Overnight nursing also would incur additional expenses, but most rhinoplasty patients do not opt for this, as they are well enough to return home on the same day of their nose reshaping surgery and have a family member care for them as they rest and recover.

-Typically, the cost of rhinoplasty in Toronto is between $5,000- $10,000 depending on the surgeon and surgery centre you choose.
+Typically, as of 2015, the cost of rhinoplasty in Toronto is between $5,000 and $10,000, depending on the surgeon and surgery centre you choose.
+These prices are subejct to change over time.
 Payment and finance plans are available to help alleviate the immediate cost of the nose surgery and make the rhinoplasty price less prohibitive.
 It’s important to ask what is included in the rhinoplasty cost as some surgery centres will quote only for the facial plastic surgeon’s fee, adding on the cost of anaesthesia and the facility usage later on.
 Being fully informed about the nose job cost and it’s inclusions and exclusions will help you determine if the pricing is right for you.

 For those patients unwilling to go through with rhinoplasty, or looking for other non-invasive nose job alternatives and treatment plans, the non-surgical nose job with dermal filler may be the perfect option.
 This type of nose job cost usually ranges from $700- $900 for one syringe depending on the expertise of the injector and the type of filler used.
 The dermal filler can be used to augment the nose, masking a bump or contouring the bridge.
 This increasingly popular option is low-risk and can be fully completed within 15 minutes.
 The dermal filler used for nose reshaping usually lasts around 9 months and can provide top results if you are the right type of candidate for this procedure.
 To learn more about the non-surgical nose job, please contact our Toronto location!